balbeskins/VKapi-bot-code/README.md

-Sup, some strange text over here ngl just why not.
+Sup, some strange text over here just why not.

 If you wanna support me financially - qiwi.com/n/BALBESKINS